 - Whilst COVID-19 restrictions have eased additional measures may still be undertaken for a successful event.
 Please check the Event Info Details above.

-- If you start without an account and press 'Enter' then don't complete the payment or go back you may encounter an error saying 'account already exists' or similar.
-Look for the password email to log in.
+- If you ENTER then don't complete the payment, or go back, you may encounter an error saying 'account already exists' or similar.
+Look for the password email to validate or use lost password.

 - Information specific to this event and generic for the future will be stored in your account.